This Is What Real Couples Spend on Wedding Photography

 Regardless of where you stand on things like late-night reception snacks or extravagant floral centerpieces, most to-be-weds can agree: gorgeous wedding photos are a must.
 While the average wedding photographer cost is often on the higher side, it's one expense couples don't typically skip.
 Of course, how you divvy up your wedding budget depends on which aspects of your celebration (and therefore which vendors) are most important to you.
 But since you probably want to relive your wedding memories for years to come, finding a great photographer is an important task.
 Wedding photography prices vary by vendor and services offered, so it's up to you to find a pro who fits your particular needs.
 But if you're looking to get a general sense of how much a wedding photographer costs, we have the answer.
 Read on to find what real couples spend on wedding photography today.

-Based on an internal study of over 27,000 couples who got married in 2019, the average wedding photographer cost is $2,400.
+Based on The Knot Real Weddings Study, an internal study of over 15,000 couples who got married in 2021, the average cost of a wedding photographer is $2,500.
 Almost 90 percent of couples hired a photographer, making them one of the most popular wedding vendors.
 Photography was also the most common area where couples were willing to spend more.
-Over half of all couples increased their original budget once they started planning—of that, 47 percent admitted to spending more on their photographer.
+Nearly half of all couples increased their original budget once they started wedding planning—of that, 47 percent admitted to spending more on their professional photographer.

-Sixty percent of couples say that a photographer's style is the most important factor when deciding who to hire.
-This can potentially affect wedding photography prices.
-When researching vendors, it's important to ask about additional services that are offered.
-Some photographers may offer bulk packages and capture other wedding-related events.
-Prices can also vary based on hours worked before and after the wedding, as well as the amount of photos you receive at the end.
+Sixty percent of couples say that photography style (documentary, traditional, fine art, etc.) is the most important factor when deciding who to hire.
+This can potentially affect wedding photographer prices.
+When researching wedding vendors, it's important to ask about additional services that are offered.
+Some photographers may offer packages and capture other wedding-related events (like the rehearsal dinner), as well as an engagement session.
+They may also bring a second shooter to your wedding venue to help cover all the action.
+Wedding photography package prices can also vary based on additional hours of coverage before and after the wedding, as well as the amount of photos you receive at the end.
 Make note of what you'll receive with your potential package.
-Some photographers will give you raw files once the wedding is over, or some prices will include edited images, organized albums or portfolios.
+Some photographers will give you raw digital files once the wedding day is over, or some prices will include edited images, organized albums, online galleries or USB drives.
 Plenty of factors affect the average price for wedding photographers, so thorough research is necessary.
-Tools like The Knot Marketplace will help you connect with potential vendors based on their services, price estimates and style of work.
+Tools like The Knot Marketplace will help you connect with the best wedding photographers based on their services, price estimates and style of work.

-The average wedding photographer cost has remained the same since 2016, but it's important to remember that this number represents the entire country.
-Prices will fluctuate based on region and the services you opt-in for.
-You can choose to go all-out with your wedding photos and splurge on the most expensive package—or, you could have a loved one take photos at a fraction of the cost.
+The average wedding photographer cost has remained consistent since 2016 (the average wedding photography cost was $2,400 in 2019), but it's important to remember that this number represents the entire country.
+Prices will fluctuate based on region (big cities like New York and San Francisco tend to cost more than small towns) and the add-ons you opt-in for.
+You can choose to go all-out with your wedding photos and splurge on the most expensive package—or, you could limit the number of hours of coverage to save money.
 Ultimately, it's up to you to find a vendor in the price range that best fits your budget.
-No matter what you choose, wedding photos are something you'll get to have, hold and cherish forever—and that's pretty priceless.
+No matter what you choose, your wedding album is something you'll get to have, hold and cherish forever—and that's pretty priceless.